exodrifter/website/content/tags/the-sky-is-blue.md

 ---
 created: 2025-07-29T20:23:55-07:00
-title:
+aliases:
 - The Sky is Blue
-aliases:
+tags:
+- project
 - the-sky-is-blue
 ---